BJB-Team/TechFind/README.md

 ### **User Stories**

-Here are some User Stories that we built this application off.
+Here are some User Stories that we built this application from.

 #### As a Seeker

-“As a job seeker, I want to see what jobs candidates are posting, so that I can advance my career.”
+> “As a job seeker, I want to see what jobs candidates are posting, so that I can advance my career.”

-"As a job seeker, I can login with my email and a password, so that I have a unique identification."
+> "As a job seeker, I can login with my email and a password, so that I have a unique identification."

-"As a job seeker, I can add some details like email, mobile or location, so that future employers can get in contact with me."
+> "As a job seeker, I can add some details like email, mobile or location, so that future employers can get in contact with me."

-"As a job seeker, I can search by job categories, so that I can find jobs specific to my ideal career."
+> "As a job seeker, I can search by job categories, so that I can find jobs specific to my ideal career."

-"As a job seeker, I can update and change my profile details, so that as my circumstances change I can stay up to date."
+> "As a job seeker, I can update and change my profile details, so that as my circumstances change I can stay up to date."

-"As a job seeker, I can upload my resume/CV, so that potential employers can download it at any point in time."
+> "As a job seeker, I can upload my resume/CV, so that potential employers can download it at any point in time."
+> "As a job seeker, I can message a job poster through the application, so that I can get a quick response back directly from the person/company."

 #### As a Poster

-“As a job poster, I want to find the right candidates, so that I get the best people for the job.”
+> “As a job poster, I want to find the right candidates, so that I get the best people for the job.”

-Smaller user story for a poster:

-- Company name
-- Email
-- password
-- password confirmation
-- Job description
-- location
-- level
-- what type of job it is
-- Price (not mandatory)
-- application questions(not mandatory)

-#### As a Manager
+> "As a job poster, I can login with my email and password, so that I have a unique identification."
+> "As a job poster, I can login under my company profile, so that seekers can see which company I work for."
+> "As a job poster, I can add jobs to my company profile, so that I can show future prospects what jobs I am hiring for."

 ### **Application Architecture Diagram**